neurord/stochdiff/README.rst

    java -jar path/to/neurord-3.x.x-all-deps.jar path/to/model/model.xml [output]

 where ``neurord-3.x.x-all-deps.jar`` file contains the NeuroRD executable byte-code and ``model.xml`` is the model file (“master” file that contains the ``<SDRun>`` XML tag).

+A number of messages will be printed at execution time.
+The same set of messages is printed to standard output and to the log file (``output.log``).
+Creation of the log file may be disabled, see below.
+A few constraints to note:

+1) The ``java`` executable is in the ``PATH`` for the current user in UNIX.
+2) ``NeuroRD.jar`` and ``model.xml`` are located in the same directory from where the command is issued or the full paths for these files have to be included as well.
+In other words, if neurord and your model are in the same directory, you can omit the path specification.
-The optional argument ``output`` specifies the base name of output files; their names will be created by suffix appending to the main output file name: ``output.out``, ``output.h5``, ``output.log``, ...
+3) ``output`` is in the same directory from where the command is issued or the full path for the output file has to be included as well.
+In other words, the optional argument ``output`` specifies the base name of output files, and /or specifies the directory in which to place output files; their names will be created by suffix appending to the main output file name: ``output.out``, ``output.h5``, ``output.log``, ...
 If the last argument is ommitted, the output name is the input file name without the ``.xml`` suffix.
 If the output name is a path to an existing directory, the output will be created in this directory using the input file name without the ``.xml`` suffix.
-If neurord and your model are in the same directory, you can omit the path specification.

 MAC USERS: if you get the following error: